cyber-dojo/runner/docs/README.md

 - - - -

 # POST kata_new
-A no-op, but arguments must be valid.
+A no-op, but arguments must be well-formed.
 Provided for API compatibility with other runners.
 - parameters, eg
 ```